Inside: The most adorable little DIY rustic modern napkin rings that will also act as place cards.

 - Ribbon

-Step 1: After cutting your wood into slices about 3/4 inches thick let them dry out.
+After cutting your wood into slices about ¾ inches thick let them dry out.

 You will want the ribbon to overlap at least an inch.
 Place it on the back of the slice and use 2 staples on each one to secure it.
 If you don’t have a staple gun, you could use hot glue, but I think a staple will work better with the tugging that is bound to happen when taking the napkin out.

-Step 5: Season each little chalkboard.
+Season each little chalkboard.
 (All that means is take the side of a piece of chalk and rub it on each chalkboard surface, then rub it with an eraser or a paper towel.
-The chalkboard will loose its very black appearance and look more like a used chalkboard.
+The chalkboard will lose its very black appearance and look more like a used chalkboard.)

 And that’s it!
 Such a cute and unique little addition to my fall table!